tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

 ## MCU - ESP8266

 Consider central processor/unit as the brain which is consisted by a hardware and software.
 Based on this central unit there are microcontroller-based IoT boards like Arduino/ESP8266/STM32F and microprocessor-based boards like Raspberry Pi.
 But how much processing power it needs for our case?
 Not much.
 Surely Rasperry PI is a overkill.
 Between the Arduino Uno and NodeMCU ESP8266, the esp8266 is the no-brainer.
-Arduino Uno board, which was used to be dominant player in previsouly years, despite having a very mature and huge community, doesn't have Wi-Fi capability built-in, has a voltage of operation of 5V, a pyschizie size 69 mmx53 mm.
+Arduino Uno board, which was used to be dominant player in previsouly years, despite having a very mature and vibrant community, doesn't have Wi-Fi capability built-in, has a voltage of operation of 5V, a pyschizie size 69 mmx53 mm.
 Nowadays, [NodeMCU ESP8266](https://www.espressif.com/en/products/socs/esp8266) board, which comes from a Chinese company [Espressif](https://www.espressif.com/en/company/about-espressif), is the most popular one which comes with Wi-Fi built-in (extremely convient to get started and play with sth), a voltage of operation of 3.3V(less power and current consumption means power source could have more options hence cost is lower), a smaller size 58mmx31mm (easier to fit onto breadboard and have a smaller overall case size to be more stealthy).
 Look at its price on Taobao:

 价格图片